42Bastian/rmac/docs/rmac.rst

 **^^abscount**                      Returns the size of current .abs section
 ================================    ========================================

- o The boolean operators generate the value 1 if the expression is true, and 0 if it is not.
+ * The boolean operators generate the value 1 if the expression is true, and 0 if it is not.

- o A symbol is referenced if it is involved in an expression.
+ * A symbol is referenced if it is involved in an expression.
      A symbol may have
      any combination of attributes: undefined and unreferenced, defined and unref- erenced (i.e. declared but never used), undefined and referenced (in the case